P3n9W31/AttentionRNN/README.md

 2. **Modifying hyperparameters**

-   Some of the hyperparameters is as follow:
+   Some of the hyperparameters are as follow:

    ```TXT
    +-----------------+----------------------+-----------------------------------------------+